Our Elementary program is appropriate for children ages 6 – 12 years old.

 Anne Wester, Willow Room Lead Guide | e-mail Anne

 A Kalamazoo native, Anne graduated from Western Michigan University with a bachelors degree in Elementary Education.
 She earned her masters in education from St. Catherine University (née- College of St. Catherine-Center for Contemporary Montessori Programs), and has an Elementary I and II certificate from the American Montessori Society.
 Anne taught at Northglade Montessori Magnet School from 1999-2010.
-Anne and her husband, Steve, have a daughter, Jane, who is a TMS alum.
-The three of them enjoy an active lifestyle-camping, paddling, skiing, and biking.
+She joined The Montessori School in 2016.
+Anne and her husband, Steve, have a daughter, Jane, who is a TMS alumna.
+The three of them enjoy an active lifestyle — camping, paddling, skiing, and biking.
 In fact, Anne just completed her 8th bike ride across the state of Iowa!

 Jocelyn Clark, Maple Room Lead Guide | e-mail Jocelyn

 Jocelyn has a Bachelor of Liberal Arts with a concentration in Sociology from Kalamazoo College.
 She started at the Montessori School in 1991 in a childcare position as a way to earn money while working on a Master’s degree in Criminology at Western Michigan University.
 She loved her work here so much she changed directions educationally and earned a Michigan Teaching Certificate after re-entering Kalamazoo College.
 She attended the Washington Montessori Institute to earn her AMI Montessori Certification and Loyola University in Baltimore for her Master’s in Education.

 Sam Hartman, Art Specialist & Willow Room Assistant, | e-mail Sam